FidelityInternational/cicimages-tools/exercises/IaC/ansible/roles/README.md

 - **templates** - contains templates which can be deployed via this role.
 - **meta** - defines meta data detailing things as dependencies

-By default anything written in side a file called `main.yml` in any of these directories will automatically be picked up when the Role is loaded as part of a Playbook.
+With the exceptioon of the `templates` and `files` directories, anything written inside a file called `main.yml` in any of these directories will automatically be picked up when the Role is loaded as part of a Playbook.